Weijo/Autopsy-Autoruns/HOW_TO_USE_VOL.md

 ## Scanning

-Once you have a layer you are able to perform scanning.
+Once you have a layer you are able to perform scanning for your needles.

+Needles are just bytes you 100% know are in what you are finding for.
+Eg. if you know that url contains "http", your needle to find is "http"

+The scan will return an address which is a virtual address.

 All the need to do is do the following:
 ```python